humbertovnavarro/Farwater-Create-Wiki/basics-of-the-create-mod.md

 # Basics of The Create Mod

-Create mod adds alot of stuff so lets go through the major things it adds and how to use them
+Create mod adds alot of stuff so lets go through the major things it adds and how to use them test